-Summary : Embark on an expedition to South America, Patagonia, the Falkland Islands—and Antarctica.
-Experience the dynamic South American cities of Buenos Aires and Montevideo, see sheep grazing next to penguins in the Falkland Islands, and cross the Drake Passage to the remote white wilderness of Antarctica.
-Enjoy full expedition days with optional kayaking and Zodiac cruising, then return to the ship for daily science lectures, a Young Explorers youth program, and photography workshops.
+Summary : Embark on an expedition to South America, Patagonia, Falkland Islands—and Antarctica.
+Experience the dynamic South American city of Montevideo, see sheep grazing next to penguins in the Falkland Islands, then cross the Drake Passage to the remote white wilderness of Antarctica.
+Enjoy full expedition days with optional activities such as kayaking, then return to the ship for activities such as science lectures and a Young Explorers children's program.

 Young Explorers Program: Included

-Airfare not detailed in the inclusions; transfers not detailed in the inclusions; passport and visa fees; travel insurance; luggage handling; alcoholic and non-alcoholic drinks except as mentioned; mini bar replenishment; optional excursions and gratuities; items of a personal nature such as laundry; walking sticks and binoculars can be rented for an additional charge; fuel surcharge may apply.
+Airfare not detailed in the inclusions; transfers not detailed in the inclusions; passport and visa fees; travel insurance; luggage handling; alcoholic and non-alcoholic drinks except as mentioned; mini bar replenishment; optional excursions and gratuities; items of a personal nature such as laundry except where noted; fuel surcharge may apply.